deardenchris/Containerised-MONC/README.md

 `singularity shell -H /path/to/sanitised/home monc.simg`

 NOTE - without the `-H` option, Singularity will bind your host $HOME inside the container, so that it has read-write access to $HOME on your host machine.
-However, in this instance it is recommended to use the `-H` option in order to specify a sanitisied $HOME for use inside the container instead.
+However, in this instance it is recommended to use the `-H` option in order to specify a sanitised $HOME for use inside the container instead.
 For more info on the `-H` option, see [The Singularity FAQ page](https://singularity.lbl.gov/faq), under 'The container isn't working on a different host!' section.

 Once inside the container, you will need to cache your MOSRS password by running the following: